vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-16-working-with-json-in-postgres.md

           FROM sensors) AS statuses;
 ```

-Which gives us the following table
+This will yield the following table:

     +------+------------+---------+
     |   id | key        | value   |